-Since examples of broken blinding in vaccine trials have been documented \citep{lazarus2021safety}, it is crucial to discuss how the true VE can be estimated in such trials.
+Since examples of broken blinding in vaccine trials have been documented \citep{lazarus2021safety}, it is crucial to discuss how the VE can be estimated.
 As reported in \cite{lazarus2021safety}, a possible reason for the blinding process to fail is that the active vaccine causes more local reaction than placebo, which could unmask the active vaccine versus placebo allocation.
-Another reason is that the treatment may be effective and reveal itself through noticeable improvements, allowing participants to deduce their actual assignment \citep{boutron2005review}.

 Alternative causal estimands have recently been proposed to study behavioral and immunological effects arising from broken blinding in vaccine trials.